-- 1 organization licensees.
-Of the total racing days awarded, the Board must reserve an amount of racing days to standardbred 2 races in an amount equal to 90% of the amount of days awarded 3 - 4 to standardbred races in calendar year 2007.
-Each racing day - 5 awarded for standardbred races must be comprised of at least 12 - races, with not less than 8 horses competing per race.
-6 - 7 (e-2) In each county in which an organization licensee is located, the Board shall award a minimum total of 25 8 9 standardbred racing dates to one or more organization - 11 (e-3) The Board may waive the requirements of subsection (e-1) only if a lesser schedule of live racing is appropriate 12 13 because of (A) weather or unsafe track conditions due to acts 14 of God; (B) an agreement between the organization licensee and 15 the associations representing the largest number of owners, 16 trainers, jockeys, or standardbred drivers who race horses at that organization licensee's racing meeting; or (C) a finding 17 by the Board of extraordinary circumstances and that it was in 18 19 the best interest of the public and the sport to conduct fewer 20 days of live racing. - (e-4) For each calendar year after 2007 in which an electronic gaming licensee requests a number of racing days under its organization license that is less than 90% of the number of days of live racing it was awarded in 2007, the electronic gaming licensee may not conduct electronic gaming. - 26 (e-5) In reviewing an application for the purpose of

-1 granting an orga nizatior n li cense cons iste ent wi th the best 2 interests of the public and the sport of horse ra cing, the 3 Board shall ll co onsid ler: 4 () 1) the charac ter, re putatio on, expe rie nce, and
+- 2 standardbred racing dates to one or more organization - 3 licensees. - 4 (e-3) The Board may waive the requirements of subsection - 5 (e-1) only if a lesser schedule of live racing is appropriate - 6 because of (A) weather or unsafe track conditions due to acts - 7 of God; (B) an agreement between the organization licensee and - 8 the associations representing the largest number of owners, - 9 trainers, jockeys, or standardbred drivers who race horses at - that organization licensee's racing meeting; or (C) a finding - 11 by the Board of extraordinary circumstances and that it was in - the best interest of the public and the sport to conduct fewer - days of live racing. - 14 (e-4) For each calendar year after 2007 in which an - 15 electronic gaming licensee requests a number of racing days - under its organization license that is less than 90% of the - 17 number of days of live racing it was awarded in 2007, the - 18 electronic gaming licensee may not conduct electronic gaming. - 19 (e-5) In reviewing an application for the purpose of - 20 granting an organization license consistent with the best - 21 interests of the public and the sport of horse racing, the - 22 Board shall consider: - 23 (1) the character, reputation, experience, and - financial integrity of the applicant and of any other - 25 separate person that either: - 26 (i) controls the applicant, directly or

-- (1) the character, reputation, experience, and financial integrity of the applicant and of any other separate person that either: - (i) controls the applicant, directly or indirectly, or - (ii) is controlled, directly or indirectly, by that applicant or by a person who controls, directly or indirectly, that applicant; - (2) the applicant's facilities or proposed facilities for conducting horse racing; - (3) the total revenue without regard to Section 32.1 to be derived by the State and horsemen from the applicant's conducting a race meeting; - (4) the applicant's good faith affirmative action plan to recruit, train, and upgrade minorities in all employment classifications; - (5) the applicant's financial ability to purchase and maintain adequate liability and casualty insurance; - (6) the applicant's proposed and prior year's promotional and marketing activities and expenditures of the applicant associated with those activities; - (7) an agreement, if any, among organization licensees as provided in subsection (b) of Section 21 of this Act;
+1 indirectly, or 2 (ii) is controlled, directly or indirectly, by 3 that applicant or by a person who controls, directly or 4 indirectly, that applicant; 5 (2) the applicant's facilities or proposed facilities 6 for conducting horse racing; 7 (3) the total revenue without regard to Section 32.1 to 8 be derived by the State and horsemen from the applicant's 9 conducting a race meeting; 10 (4) the applicant's good faith affirmative action plan 11 to recruit, train, and upgrade minorities in all employment 12 classifications; 13 (5) the applicant's financial ability to purchase and 14 maintain adequate liability and casualty insurance; 15 (6) the applicant's proposed and prior year's 16 promotional and marketing activities and expenditures of 17 the applicant associated with those activities; 18 (7) an agreement, if any, among organization licensees 19 as provided in subsection (b) of Section 21 of this Act; 20 and 21 (8) the extent to which the applicant exceeds or meets 22 other standards for the issuance of an organization license 23 that the Board shall adopt by rule.
+24 In granting organization licenses and allocating dates for horse race meetings, the Board shall have discretion to determine an overall schedule, including required simulcasts of Illinois races by host tracks that will, in its judgment, be conducive to the best interests of the public and the sport of horse racing.